Is real estate registered/does a reliable register of land ownership exist? Are transfers of title recorded? Is title insurance common?

 The execution of collateral insurances (like as W&I and/or Title insurance), aimed to mitigate the risks related to real estate transactions is becoming an increasingly common practice also in Italy.

 In any case, please note that it is customary in Italy that public notaries carry out a search on title in the Real Estate Register.
 The notary’s report is usually part of the legal due diligence and includes an investigation into the existence of any third-party rights as well as the seller’s title to the property.
-An investor will usually appoint a notary public to provide an updated 20-year notarial report (relazione notarile ventennale), which is the only document giving legally conclusive evidence of legal title to the property and the relevant encumbrances, as well as of the compliance with the principle of continuity of the filing with Real Estate Register of the title deeds over the real estate.
+An investor will usually appoint a notary public to provide an updated 20-year notarial report (relazione notarile ventennale), which is the only document providing legally conclusive evidence of legal title to the property and the relevant encumbrances burdening the same, as well as of the compliance with the principle of continuity of the filing with Real Estate Register of the title deeds over the property.

 Yes.
 Title to real estate is evidenced in the real estate registry maintained by the Legal Affairs Bureau.